 Why this matters

-But when the system gives you a tiny preview of where you’re headed, it lowers friction and increases trust.
-It tells you, “We know why you’re here, and we’re already preparing your space.”
+A tiny preview changes that.
+When the system hints at where you’re going, friction drops and trust rises.
+It tells the user, “We know why you’re here, and we’re already preparing your space”.

 Real-World Examples